Housing Policy Explained (1/4) - Banks Over Homes

 On St Patrick’s Day of that year, Anglo Irish Bank, the third biggest bank in the state, had a staggering €1,000,000,000 (€1bn) wiped from its share value.

 In the months that followed, as Anglo continued to implode, it became clear that a number of other private banks were in serious difficulties.
-Critically these included the so-called ‘pillar banks’ of Allied Irish Bank and Bank Of Ireland - banks that were deemed to be too big to fail.
+Critically these included the so-called ‘pillar banks’ of Allied Irish Bank and Bank Of Ireland - banks that were deemed to be ‘too big to fail’.

 The guarantee put the public on the hook for an estimated liability of €440,000,000,000 (€440bn).
 At the time that was nine times greater than the entire national debt and equated to roughly €100,000 of debt risk for every man, woman and child in the state.

-When faced with a clear choice between protecting the interests of private capital, or protecting the interests of the people, Fianna Fáil and The Green Party chose the former, at great long-term cost to the latter.
+When faced with a clear choice between protecting the interests of private capital, or protecting the interests of the people, Fianna Fáil and the Green Party chose the former, at great long-term cost to the latter.

 Eamon Ryan was a Minister in The Green Party / Fianna Fail government that bailed out the banks, established NAMA and laid the foundations of the current housing crisis.

-Eamon Ryan was a Minister in The Green Party / Fianna Fáil government that bailed out the banks, established NAMA and laid the foundations of the current housing crisis.
+Eamon Ryan was a Minister in the Green Party/Fianna Fáil government that bailed out the banks, established NAMA and laid the foundations of the current housing crisis.

-The nationalisation of Anglo Irish Bank, the creation of NAMA, the state bailout of the banks and the Troika bailout of the state itself all followed within 27 months of that fateful night in September 2008.
+The nationalisation of Anglo Irish Bank, the creation of NAMA, the state bailout of the banks and the Troika bailout of the state itself all followed within twenty-seven months of that fateful night in September 2008.

-Fast forward more than a decade later to July 2019 and NAMA, the ‘bad bank’ that was created by Fianna Fáil and The Green Party, is still hawking off the remaining homes, offices, factories, shopping centres, land and other assets from a portfolio that was once valued at €88,000,000,000 (€88bn).
+Fast forward more than a decade later to July 2019 and NAMA, the ‘bad bank’ that was created by Fianna Fáil and the Green Party, is still hawking off the remaining homes, offices, factories, shopping centres, land and other assets from a portfolio that was once valued at €88,000,000,000 (€88bn).

 The liquidated Irish Bank Resolution Corporation (made up of the former Anglo Irish Bank and Irish Nationwide Building Society) is also still out there, a rotting financial corpse buried somewhere in KPMG.